Important T&C Changes in France: What You Need to Know

 Businesses that not only sell goods or services to consumers, but also exchange goods or services for additional or exclusive benefits, must now indicate this to potential customers in their terms of conditions as well.

-shutterstock/Serhii Yevdokymov
+Shutterstock/Serhii Yevdokymov

 Bonus: Tip from our legal expert